splitbrain/clipscreen/README.md

 - Cairo graphics library
 - A C++ compiler (e.g., g++)

+For example, on Ubuntu 24.04,
+running `apt-get install libx11-dev xserver-xorg-dev xorg-dev libcairo2-dev g++` will install the required libraries.

 Then simply run the following command to compile the application:

 ```bash